 Making the Design Multipurpose

-- Adjoining plant pot platform, that also conceals the drain and drain pipes.
+- Adjoining plant pot platform that conceals the drain and the drain pipes.

 - Support Posts

 My brief to myself for designing the multipurpose cat step was that the decking should be: